Robert Cecil Palmer Secondary School: Athletic achievements

-School Excellence
+School excellence

-Science Fair Achievements
+Science fair achievements

 Palmer is actively involved in promoting interest in the fields of STEM and research.
 The school has hosted the Palmer Annual Science Fair (Richmond District) since 2008 and sponsors the 1st place, 2nd place, and, sometimes, 3rd place of the fair to compete in the Greater Vancouver Regional Science Fair.

 The school's teams had also won multiple medals at the Canada-Wide Science Fair (CWSF).